George Backhaus: Victoria goldfields

 When many of the settlers in the area left in 1852 to seek their fortune on the Victoria goldfields, Backhaus decided to follow them there.
 He left Adelaide in the Marshal Bennett on 4 March and landed in Melbourne eleven days later.
 Once there, he volunteered to minister to the spiritual needs of the diggers.
 In those early months he travelled extensively from Mount Alexander, visiting the various diggings.
 Later, a priest was stationed at Kyneton freeing Backhaus to focus on Bendigo Creek.
 The first Mass site of the district was at Golden Square, but by the end of 1852 Backhaus was camping at the future location of St Kilian's Church.

-Construction of church
+Church construction

 When Bishop James Goold from Melbourne visited in 1855, he strongly suggested the construction of a church.
-Plans for a stone church were drawn up and building commenced so that it was in use in early 1858, but only completed after five more years.
+Plans for a stone church were drawn up and building commenced so that it was in use in early 1858 but only completed after five more years.
 Knowing that most of the diggers were Irish, Backhaus dedicated the church to St Kilian, a pioneer Irish missionary in Germany and one of the patron saints of Paderborn.